Debrup-61/MathSensei/README.md

 # [MathSensei: A tool-augmented LLM for Math Reasoning](https://arxiv.org/abs/2402.17231)

-## Overview of End-to-End example from MATH dataset
+## An End-to-End Overview of MathSensei
 <img width="743" alt="image" src="images/Math_data_example.jpg">

 ### Please refer to the [official code repo](https://github.com/rakutentech/MathSensei) for codes and data used in our paper entitled ["MathSensei: A Tool-Augmented Large Language Model for Math Reasoning"](https://arxiv.org/abs/2402.17231).